 Luckily for me, my website wasn’t the only one poorly designed.
 Most information on most web pages was poorly designed and text heavy, with small fonts and very few graphics.
 For instance, compare MSN in 2001 to MSN in 2015:

 Sharing information has evolved.
 Websites are no longer small text on boring pages, but information that is rich in context and visual aids.
+The time is right to take a deep dive into data storytelling.
 Let me explain why.